godotengine/godot-contributing-docs/documentation/manual/contributing_to_the_manual.rst

 request triggers a rebuild of the online documentation upon merging.

 .. seealso:: For details on Git usage and the pull request workflow, please
-             refer to the :ref:`doc_pr_workflow` page.
+             refer to the :ref:`Pull requests <doc_pr_workflow>` section.
              Most of what it describes regarding the main godotengine/godot repository is also valid for the docs repository.

 .. warning:: The class reference's source files are in the `Godot engine
              repository <https://github.com/godotengine/godot>`_.
 We generate